Looking for the best transcription jobs online for beginners? Here’s a list of legit companies hiring transcriptionists right now!

 All transcribers qualified to work in the company must pass a background check and earn at least 95% in the assessment exam.
 Transcriber pay rates vary depending on your field or specialty, but they can range from around $0.80 to $1.10 per audio minute or more, depending on the turnaround time and complexity of the material.

 35. Transcription Hub

 Voxtab is Crimson Interactive’s constituent brand, focusing on providing language-based services like transcription, translation, and language editing.
-The transcription department was founded in 2005 and has been serving 50 different industries.
+Its transcription department was founded in 2005 and has been serving 50 different industries.

 You can apply at Voxtab for transcription jobs online by first filling out a form here.

-If you want to learn more about transcribing and want to make transcribing your career, I highly recommend Transcription Foundations.
-It is a FREE 7-lesson mini-course that will teach you about general transcription, things you need to know about this job, and more.
+If you want to learn more about transcribing and want to make transcribing your career, I highly recommend checking out this free general transcription mini-course.